sas448/CS1632_Fall2020/sample_code/nondeterminism/C/README.md

  8 3c c7  b ff 7f  0  0
 ```

-Let's if ASAN is able to find this bug:
+Let's see if ASAN is able to find this bug:

 ```
 $ ./stack_pointer_return.asan